We’re continuing to deliver and support our community during the COVID-19 health crisis. For information and advice click here.

 Read the latest news and updates issued by Port Macquarie-Hastings Council's Communications Team.
 These stories are published on this site for a maximum of 12 months.

-To keep in touch with Council's activities including events, project updates and community notices, like our official Facebook page facebook.com/PMHC2444 or follow us on Twitter @pmhcouncil.
+To stay connected with Council's activities including events, projects and community notices, like our official Facebook page facebook.com/PMHC2444 or follow us on Twitter @pmhcouncil.

 If you have a media enquiry or are looking for a past media release, please contact Council on (02) 6581 8111 or email firstname.lastname@example.org

 The Telegraph Point community are walking, riding and running more safely between key village locations with work now complete on a range of pedestrian upgrades.

 Telegraph Point residents were the first of three communities in the Port Macquarie-Hastings region to connect to new reticulated sewerage, with the villages of Comboyne and Long Flat soon to follow.

 An Extraordinary Meeting of Council will be held at 1.00pm on Wednesday 30 September 2020.
 This meeting will consider the recently exhibited Local Strategic Planning Statement (LSPS).